'A Strange Loop' earns a leading 11 Tony Award nominations

 "A Strange Loop," Michael R. Jackson's critically cheered theatre meta-journey earned a leading 11 Tony Award nominations Monday as Broadway joined the national discussion of race by embracing an envelope-pushing Black-written and Black-led musical.

+"I hoped my collaborators would be acknowledged.
+That actually, in a weird way, was much more exciting to me," Jackson told The Associated Press.
+"Even if we hadn't gotten any nominations, I would have been disappointed, but I also would have known how powerful the show has been resonating with people."

 Jesse Williams, the "Grey's Anatomy" star making his Broadway debut, got a nomination for "Take Me Out," as did his co-star Jesse Tyler Ferguson of "Modern Family" fame.
-Playwright Lynn Nottage has two reasons to smile Monday morning: Her book for the musical "MJ was nominated for best book and her play "Clyde's" got a nod for best play.
+Playwright Lynn Nottage has two reasons to smile Monday morning: Her book for the Michael Jackson musical "MJ" was nominated for best book and her play "Clyde's" got a nod for best play.

 Right behind "A Strange Loop" is a tie with 10 nominations each for "MJ," a bio musical of the King of Pop stuffed with his biggest hits, and "Paradise Square," a musical about Irish immigrants and Black Americans jostling to survive in New York City around the time of the Civil War.